digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ### STEP 04: Create Group and User for SonarQube

-Now, We need to create a system user and group for SonarQube service.
+Now, We need to create a system user and group for the SonarQube service.

 **Create a group named "sonar"**

-First create a system group which named with "sonar"
+First, create a system group named "sonar."

 ```bash
 sudo groupadd sonar
 ```

-**Create a user named "sonar" and into "sonar" group with directory access**
+**Create a user named "sonar" and into the "sonar" group with directory access**

-Then, Create an user and the add user into the group with directory permission to the /opt/ directory.
+Then, create a user and add the user into the group with directory permission to the /opt/ directory.

 ```bash
 sudo useradd -c "SonarQube - User" -d /opt/sonarqube/ -g sonar sonar